WillsonSmith/SimilarFilms/README.md

 Most of this website was built in a couple days, with various tweaks and finishing-ups taking a few extra days.
 As an ongoing project, many things have yet to be finalised, and it is expected you will find bugs.
-Most notably in the bug department is that the website has trouble functioning on iOS 7 at the moment, but I know why the problem exists, I just have to come up with a solution.

 To use the site: